 - Put the dough hook on the mixer.
 Add salt and 4 cups of flour, one cup at a time with the mixer on low.
 Add just enough flour so that the dough comes together in a ball away from the sides — once it’s not sticking to the sides anymore, stop adding flour (even if you haven’t used all 4 cups).
 If you’ve used all 4 cups and the dough is still sticking, add a little bit of extra flour as necessary.

-- Spray a piece of plastic wrap with non stick spray and cover the dough.
-Place in a somewhat warm, draft-free spot (like an oven that’s not on) for 1-1.5 hours until doubled.
+- Lightly coat the dough in oil and cover with plastic wrap.
+Place in a somewhat warm, draft-free spot (like an oven that's not on) for 1-1.5 hours until doubled.
 Meanwhile, make your filling.

 - Stir together corn starch and 2 teaspoons water.
 Stir into cranberry sauce and let thicken.
 Remove from heat and let cool to room temperature (you can speed this up in the fridge or freezer).

 - Preheat oven to 350 degrees F and lightly grease a 9×13" pan and an 8×8" pan or two 9×13" pans (I often put 9 rolls in each 9×13" pan, but you can do 12 and 6 as well).